Living with Tigers: Reception

 It is claimed by some that two Bengal tigers have already succeeded in re-wilding, and two more tigers are currently undergoing their re-wilding training.
 This project is featured by The Discovery Channel as a documentary, Living With Tigers.
 It was voted one of the best Discovery Channel documentaries in 2003.

 A strong criticism about this project is with the chosen cubs.
 Experts state that the four tigers (Ron, Julie, Seatao and Shadow) involved in the re-wilding project are not purebred Bengal tigers and should not be used for breeding.
 The four tigers are not recorded in the Bengal tiger studbook and should not be deemed as purebred Bengal tigers.
 Many tigers in the world's zoos are genetically impure, and there is no reason to suppose these four are not among them.
 The 1997 International Tiger Studbook lists the current global captive population of Bengal tigers at 210 tigers.
 All of the studbook-registered captive population is maintained in Indian zoos, except for one female Bengal tiger in North America.
-It is important to note that Ron and Julie (two of the tigers) were bred in the United States and hand-raised at Bowmanville Zoo in Canada, while Seatow and Shadow are two tigers bred in South Africa.
+Ron and Julie (two of the tigers) were bred in the United States and hand-raised at Bowmanville Zoo in Canada, while Seatow and Shadow are two tigers bred in South Africa.